CanonicalLtd/maas-docs/en/installconfig-storage-erasure.md

 Disk erasure pertains to the erasing of data on a node's disks when the node has been released (the [Release](intro-concepts.md#release) action) back into the pool of available nodes.

-There are various erasure types available for the user to choose before confirming the Release action.
+The user can choose from among three erasure types before confirming the Release action.
 A default erasure configuration can also be set.

 ## Erasure types

-There are three types of erasure:
+The three types of erasure types are:

 - Standard erase
 - Secure erase